apache/flink/docs/dev/libs/ml/quickstart.md

 ## Classification

 After importing the training and test dataset, they need to be prepared for the classification.
-Because Flink SVM only supports threshold binary values of `+1.0` and `-1.0`, a conversion is needed after loading the LibSVM dataset since it is labelled using `1`s and `0`s.
+Since Flink SVM only supports threshold binary values of `+1.0` and `-1.0`, a conversion is needed after loading the LibSVM dataset because it is labelled using `1`s and `0`s.

 A conversion can be done using a simple normalizer mapping function: